Press Release

 To find current and past issues of FDIC Consumer News, visitwww.fdic.gov/consumernews or request paper copies by contacting the FDIC's Public Information Center toll-free at 1-877-275-3342, by e-mail topublicinfo@fdic.gov, or by writing to the FDIC Public Information Center, 3501 North Fairfax Drive, Room E-1002, Arlington, VA 22226.

 There are two ways to subscribe to the quarterly FDIC Consumer News.
-To receive an e-mail about each new issue with links to stories, go towww.fdic.gov/about/subscriptions/index.html.
-To receive the newsletter in the mail, free of charge, contact the Public Information Center as listed above.
+To receive an e-mail about each new issue with links to stories, go towww.fdic.gov/about/

 The FDIC encourages financial institutions, government agencies, consumer organizations, educators, the media and anyone else to help make the tips and information in FDIC Consumer News widely available.
 The publication may be reprinted in whole or in part without advance permission.
 Organizations also may link to or mention the FDIC Web site.